akrbdk/devmap/include/english/questions.md

 =============================================

-I graduated from the Ukrainian Academy of Heavy Machinebuilding and I have a degree in Mechanical Engineering.
+I graduated from the Donbass State Engineering Academy (DSEA) and I have a degree in Mechanical Engineering.

 I have been working as a PHP developer for six years.
 My professional experience includes support and development of web services.

 Although I love my current role, I feel I’m now ready for a more challenging assignment and this position really excites me.

 I want this job because the role matches what I am looking for the next step in my career growth and also because I am very drawn to the mission and values that this company stands for.

 As for my hobbies, they are bicycling and swimming.

-### What are your biggest strengths and weaknesses?
+### What are your biggest strengths and weaknesses? [&uarr;](#Articles)

 I’ve always considered myself an organized and result-driven person.
 I make sure that the tools and approaches we choose are right for the project and will result in a product that satisfies the customer’s needs.